Introduction to Amazon interviews

 The interview process is typically comprised of

 - A phone screen from the internal recruiting team.
-This is a skills check with some behavioural questions to ensure you can make it through a full interview process.
+This is a skills check with some Amazon behavioral questions to ensure you can make it through a full interview process.
 Take it seriously; like everyone at Amazon the person you will be speaking to has been hired for excellence.

 - Further interviews with anywhere between 2 and 7 people.
 This will include the hiring manager, members of the hiring team and a Bar Raiser interview.
 Each session will last between 45-60 minutes, and you may be asked to attend a hiring day.